iiyo/MO5.js/README.md

 # MO5.js #

 MO5 is a JavaScript library for building HTML5 apps.
-It features DOM and Canvas effects, control flow helpers, observable objects, animation and timing facilities as well as intelligent data structures and a module loader.
+It features control flow helpers, observable objects, animation and timing facilities as well as intelligent data structures and a module loader.

 MO5 makes heavy use of the EventBus, Observer and Promise patterns.
 All important objects are derived from MO5.CoreObject, which means they are observable and destroyable.